chinthakaak/soap-request-builder/README.md

     2. curl - tested version is 7.19.7 (x86_64-redhat-linux-gnu)
     3. ant - tested version is 1.8.2
     4. java - tested version is 1.7
+    5. junit - tested version is 4.9b2
-    5. soapui - tested version 5.0.0
+    6. soapui - tested version 5.0.0

 2. Pull the master branch of the soap-ui-builder software from github to a local folder